SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 1 UX test cases.md

 Pass/Fail Criteria: the presence of all the above mentioned requirements is a pass criteria, and absence of any one is a fail criteria.

+Test Case Id-TB007

+Description: Collect username for sign-up page

+Test Steps: when the user enters a username for the first time, it must fit some requirements.
+The username must a string that is 8 characters long, the username shall not include any spaces, and leading and trailing spaces should be trimmed.

+Pre-requistes: to be running the api on the system and to be on the sign-up page

+Author: Rajiv Dave

+Test Method: Manual

+Pass/Fail Criteria: the presence of all the above mentioned requirements is a pass criteria, and absence of any one is a fail criteria.

+Test Case Id-TB008

+Despciption: Collect password for sign-up page